 Cloning Blues: The Old Man's War trilogy features extensive cloning, where the clones usually aren't brought to consciousness before having a progenitor's consciousness installed.

-Technically, none of the CDF bodies are clones because they are based on highly modified versions of the original DNA.
+The term 'clone' in this case is used loosely, because they are based on highly modified versions of the original DNA.

 Congruent Memory: In The Ghost Brigades, the reason copying Boutin's mind into Jared doesn't work at first is that he's a blank slate with nothing for the mind to connect to.
 When he starts having experiences that relate to Boutin's (enjoying one of Boutin's favorite foods, visiting a place Boutin has been), parts of Boutin start to reappear.